 CLEANSE & PRIME

 Once you have finished your consultation and decided on a design, cleanse the natural lashes with an oil-free foam cleanser to remove excess oils and makeup.
-I prefer Chrissanthie Cleanser diluted in a foam pump bottle.
+I prefer the TLC Foaming Lash Cleanser.
 Blot with a paper towel and rinse with saline to fully remove the cleanser.
 Saline will also remove any oils and proteins from the lashes.
-Make sure to place your eye pads before placing the primer on the lashes because primer should not touch the skin, ever.
+When using primer, make sure to place your eye pads before placing the primer on the lashes because primer should not touch the skin, ever.
 Primer will dry up any oils and provide you with a clean slate for application but be sure the lashes are completely dry before you begin to place the extensions.

 Note: Be sure to place your eye pads correctly so that they are not pulling the skin or touching the conjunctiva.
 This can cause discomfort and watery eyes, which can weaken the bonds due to shock polymerization.